MMcIntosh2012/TidyData/CodeBook.md

 11. Write dataset to a .text file

 ##Variables
-Variables contains the mean and standard deviation variables from the variables listed in "features.txt" (Human Activity Recognition Using Smartphones Dataset Version 1.0)
+Variables contains subject (1 to 30 corresponding to 30 subjects participating in the dataset), descriptive labels ((WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING), lables (1 to 6 corresponding to the descriptive labels) and the mean and standard deviation variables from the variables listed in "features.txt"